 - A. Except as provided by paragraphs B and C of this Section, an employee promoted to a position in a class with a higher salary range shall receive the higher of the following rates: - 1.
-The middlerecruiting rate (i.e., the bottom of the salary range allocated to the higher class); or - 2.
-A five and one half ten percent (10.05.5%) increase over the salary (base salary + if applicable, bilingual pay) received prior to promotion.
+The middle of the salary range allocated to the higher class; or - 2.
+A ten percent (10.0%) increase over the salary received prior to promotion.
 Salary shall include base salary and all qualified specialty pays received prior to the promotion.
 Qualified specialty pays are those pays which are not offered to classifications in this bargaining unit including but not limited to the following: Educational Incentive Pay, Air-Pack Certification Pay, Emergency Medical Dispatch Pay, Plan Review Pay, and the difference between the Bilingual Pay received prior to promotion, compared to the Bilingual Pay that will be received after promotion. - B. Any employee who is promoted to a class from which the employee was previously reduced without a salary decrease shall be placed at a salary rate no higher than the rate that the employee would have achieved if the employee had remained in the class to which they are promoted and had demonstrated at least standard performance. - C. Notwithstanding paragraph A of this Section, an employee who is promoted may receive a salary increase of up to fifteen percent (15%) if authorized by the Fire Chief upon recommendation of the Assistant Chief/Human Resources Director.